intellifi-nl/push-doc/mqtt_topics.md

 Events are send when is changed inside the items resource.

-* create: A new item is received in the system.
+* create: New item created.
+Only when the item has never been seen before.
 * update: An update has been done on the item.
 This is only send if the label or image where changed?
-* location-update: location_now and/or location_last have been updated.
+* location-update: `location_now` and/or `location_last` fields have been updated.
+The old values are also included in the change message.
-* hit/{spot-id}/{antenna-number (or id?!)}: Hit that was received on this item, spot antenna combination.
+* hit/`spot-id`/`antenna-number`: Hit that was received on this item, spot antenna combination.
 Allows you to subscribe very specifically!
   * Example: items/48787f90s/hit/203/3

 Spots